Advice > Software engineering

 1.4.2 How does Meta’s performance bonus work?

 Meta does offer equity refreshers to employees who have been working at the company for more than 4 years and have run out of RSUs.
-They do this as an incentive for them to stay.
+They give this as an incentive for employees to stay, but as a compensation component, it is not negotiable.

 1.6 Meta’s benefits and perks (Not negotiable)